hisplan/wdl-boilerplate/README.md

 Without the `-e` flag, it will run as a test (i.e. dry run)

 ## Testing

-Currently, this is not really designed for unit testing, rather this will allow you to verify if your WDL files are written syntactically right.
+Currently, this is not really designed for unit testing, rather this will allow you to verify if your WDL files are written syntactically and semantically right.

 ```bash
 cd tests